rafalcode/simplest-jekyll2/README.md

     - Use a single gem `github-pages` if you want to match all the gems on GH Pages (which can be heavy to install).
     - Delete this file if you don't need to run your site locally.

-If you want a more full-fledged example of a multi-page site with posts, gems, layouts, etc. then checkout my [jekyll-blog-demo](https://github.com/MichaelCurrin/jekyll-blog-demo) repo.
+Michael's more full-fledged example of a multi-page site with posts, gems, layouts, etc.: [jekyll-blog-demo](https://github.com/MichaelCurrin/jekyll-blog-demo) repo.
 That can be used as a template and demo site too.

 ## How to use this project